xisentian/draft-mls-combiner/draft-hale-mls-combiner.md

 ### Welcome Message Validation

 Since a client must join two sessions, the Welcome messages it receives to each session must indicate that it is not sufficient to join only one or the other.
-Therefore, a HPQMLS Group Context Extension value indicating the GroupID and ciphersuites of the two sessions must be included in the Welcome message in order to validate joining the combined sessions. [**Comment**: It probably makes sense to put it in the group context extension (and not group info extension, which is only in the Welcome message).
-Then we can make sure e.g. that the PQ session isn't used to send messages.]
+Therefore, a HPQMLS Group Context Extension value indicating the GroupID and ciphersuites of the two sessions must be included in the Welcome message in order to validate joining the combined sessions.

 ### External Joins